Azure/azure-sdk-for-js/sdk/storage/storage-file/README.md

 - Parallel uploading and downloading
   - `FileClient.uploadBrowserData()`

-## Getting Started
+## Getting started

 ### NPM

-The preferred way to install the Azure Storage SDK for JavaScript is to use the npm package manager.
+The preferred way to install the Azure File Storage client library for JavaScript is to use the npm package manager.
 Simply type the following into a terminal window:

 ```bash
 npm install @azure/storage-file